ValentineFernandes/MySQL-Assignment/README.md

 FROM Employee;
 ```

-/* 8.
-From the following table, write a SQL query to find the unique AddressLine with LastName.
-Return AddressLine and LastName */
+8. From the following table, write a SQL query to find the unique AddressLine with LastName.
+Return AddressLine and LastName.

 ```javascript
 SELECT DISTINCT AddressLine, LastName
 FROM Employee;
 ```

-/* 9.
-From the following table, write a SQL query to find those employees who do not belong to AddressLine Brazil.
-Return complete information about the employees. */
+9. From the following table, write a SQL query to find those employees who do not belong to AddressLine Brazil.
+Return complete information about the employees.

 ```javascript
 SELECT *